BTE FAQ

 Q: How can I experience the 3-part documystery, Before the End: Searching for Jim Morrison?

 A: Before the End: Searching for Jim Morrison currently streams in the US, Canada, the UK, and Australia via Apple TV, Amazon Prime Video, Google Play, and YouTube TV.
-Further territories are in the mix.
-Plans also are in the works for a dual DVD release, and possible DVD box set.
+Before the End also is available worldwide via Vimeo with subtitles in French, German, Italian, and Spanish.
+Additional translations coming soon.
+Plans also are in the works for a dual DVD release and limited-edition DVD box set.
 Stay tuned…

 Q: Will there be a second streaming season of Before the End?